BatGap Logo

 Tom: I mean, what do you think?

-Rick: I think… I don’t know if it matters, but I think there’s validity to this experience, but I don’t know if I… it’s not my experience, clearly, and I don’t feel like I completely understand it, but I try to give people who describe it that way the benefit of the doubt.
 But there’s this conundrum when you actually observe from the outside the way a person seems to be functioning, because there does seem to be a person who has choices and so on.
 Now, I understand that ultimately, if we get right down to the real nitty-gritty of reality, to the unmanifest level, there’s nobody there.
-But isn’t it more of a both/and kind of situation, where simultaneously there’s nobody there, and yet there is somebody there?
+But isn’t it more of a both-and kind of situation, where simultaneously there’s nobody there, and yet there is somebody there?
 Kind of like, I’m nowhere, I’m everywhere, and I’m right here, and all three paradoxically coexist.

-Tom: Yeah, I think that’s… I mean, for me, the experience is non-verbal.
-It’s just the experience of living, of being alive, or as I say, life living itself.
-But that’s not… so it’s not like I interpret my reality as, “Oh, I’m nobody, I’m some… ” You know what I mean?
+Tom: Yeah, I think that’s… I mean, for me, the experience is nonverbal.
+It’s just the experience of living, of being alive, or, as I say, life living itself.
+But that’s not… So it’s not like I interpret my reality as, “Oh, I’m nobody, I’m some…” You know what I mean?

 Rick: Yeah.